The Saint John Country Music Week Legacy Fund

 It is because of the foresight of this volunteer group, the work of the committee, the staff, the association and the volunteers from around our region, that the 2006 Canadian Country Music Awards were an outstanding success.
 A surplus resulted, and true to their plan and intent, the Committee has entrusted this fund for the benefit of Greater Saint John with the help of the Greater Saint John Community Foundation.

 The Saint John Country Music Week Legacy Fund has been established by the committee with music in mind.
-Earnings from the fund will provide scholarships to graduating local high school students who are pursuing post-secondary studies in music.
-Earnings will also be directed to music programs in local school districts, to be determined by a committee annually.
+Earnings from the fund will provide scholarships to graduating local high school students who are pursuing post-secondary studies in music and earnings will also be directed to music programs in local school districts through Sistema.